Loading IndicatorLoading Indicator

 Summary

-- Markets are focused on how the dispute over control of the strait and differing interpretations of international law could affect energy shipments and global supply chains.
+• Markets are focused on how the dispute over control of the strait and interpretations of international law could affect energy shipments, global supply chains, future military responses and shipping lane stability.

 Forecast Trend Report by Period

-Iran reaffirmed its hard-line stance on control of the Strait of Hormuz, rejecting the applicability of international maritime law and underscoring tensions over maritime sovereignty.
+Iran reaffirmed its hard-line stance on control of the Strait of Hormuz, rejecting the application of international law and underscoring continuing tensions over maritime sovereignty.

-Walter Bloomberg reported on April 28 that Iran’s mission to the United Nations said the country is not a party to the United Nations Convention on the Law of the Sea, or UNCLOS, and is therefore not bound by its provisions.
+Walter Bloomberg reported on April 28 that Iran’s mission to the United Nations said Tehran is not a party to the UN Convention on the Law of the Sea, or UNCLOS, and is therefore not bound by its provisions.

-Iran also claimed authority over the Strait of Hormuz and said it has the right to take “proportionate measures” to respond to security threats and protect navigation.
+Iran also asserted authority over the Strait of Hormuz, saying it has the right to take “proportionate measures” to respond to security threats and protect navigation.

-It blamed the US for all disruptions in the Persian Gulf and criticized Washington for threatening maritime security.
+It blamed the US for all disruption in the Persian Gulf and criticized Washington for threatening maritime security.

 Iran added that restoring regional stability requires an end to attacks on the country and respect for its sovereignty.

-Markets are watching how the dispute over control of the strait and differing interpretations of international law could affect energy shipments and global supply chains.
-Future military responses and the stability of shipping routes remain key variables.
+Markets are focused on how the dispute over control of the strait and competing interpretations of international law could affect energy shipments and global supply chains.
+Any military response and the stability of shipping lanes remain key variables.

 JH Kim